-Effective management of noise is particularly important in Business Areas as conflicts can arise between noise sensitive and potentially noisy activities located alongside each other.
+Effective management of noise is particularly important in Business Areas.
 Specific rules in the District Plan aim to avoid, remedy or mitigate the adverse effects of noise between properties within the Business Areas and in nearby Residential Areas.

 Higher noise levels are allowed within Business 2 Areas in order to provide for traditional industrial activities which are inherently noisy activities.
 This can create conflicts between noise sensitive and potentially noisy activities located alongside each other.
 As noise can create adverse effects on amenity values, on-site measures to protect noise sensitive activities (such as residential) from other permitted or existing activities in the zone, will need to be undertaken.
-Those undertaking or visiting activities not associated with industry can have higher expectations of amenity than that normally found in these areas.
-This will put unreasonable pressure both on immediate neighbours and cumulatively on the activities throughout the zone that are dependent on being located in such an area.
-As such, noise sensitive activities are not provided for in Business 2 Areas.
-At a zone interface with a more sensitive receiving environment, such as a Residential Area, the Plan requires that appropriate standards of amenity are maintained.